agschnitzer/agschnitzer/README.md

 [![Alex Gschnitzer.
 Software Engineer & Full-Stack Developer](http://alexgschnitzer.com/github-banner.png)](https://alexgschnitzer.com)

 ## Hi there, I'm Alex 👋
-I'm a software engineer who is passionate about building stuff for the web.
-I work as a full-stack developer based in Vienna, Austria.
-As a computer science graduate with 5+ years of experience as a freelance developer and a passion for UX/UI design, I have a strong foundation in software development.
+As a computer science graduate with over 7 years of experience as a freelance developer and UX/UI designer, I bring a solid foundation in software development coupled with a keen eye for user-centric design.
+I help your business craft intuitive and engaging digital experiences that drive results.

 ### Get in Touch 📫